Ryujin-01/NewsApp/README.md

 npm install    // To install node modules package

 Add a .env.local file in the project and store your api there.
-The of the variable should be REACT_APP_NEWS_API_KEY
+The name of the variable should be REACT_APP_NEWS_API_KEY